ImageOptim/libimagequant/README.md

 If you're building for macOS or iOS, see included xcodeproj file (add it as a [subproject](https://gitlab.com/kornelski/cargo-xcode#usage) to yours).

 If you're building for Android, run `rustup target add aarch64-linux-android; cargo build --release --target aarch64-linux-android` and use `target/aarch64-linux-android/release/libimagequant_sys.a`.
 Same for cross-compiling to other platforms.
 See `rustup target list`.

+See [imagequant-sys readme](https://lib.rs/imagequant-sys#readme-building-for-c) for instructions how to make smaller builds.

 ### C dynamic library for package maintainers